 - 13. Svitlana Hurkina, “The Response of Ukrainian Greek-Catholics to the Soviet State’s Liquidation and Persecution of Their Church: 1945-1989.”
 Occasional Papers on Religion in Eastern Europe 34, no. 4 (August 2014): 3–15.

 - 14. Maria Horiacha and Svitlana Hurkina, “Developments SInce 1989: Ukraine,” in Churches In-between, 128.

-- 15. On some of the challenges that emerged in the 1990s and beyond for a church moving out of a context of underground, localized clandestine practice into a more structured, hierarchical context, see Vlad Naumescu, “Continuities and Ruptures of a Religious Tradition: Making ‘Orthodoxy’ in the Ukrainian Greek Catholic Church” in Churches In-between: Greek Catholic Churches in Postsocialist Europe, ed.
-Stéphanie Mahieu and Vlad Naumescu (Berlin: Lit, 2008), 157-182; and Vlad Naumescu, Modes of Religiosity in Eastern Christianity: Religious Processes and Social Change in Ukraine (Berlin: Lit, 2007), 69-101.
+- 15. On some of the challenges that emerged in the 1990s and beyond for a church moving out of a context of underground, localized clandestine practice into a more structured, hierarchical context, see Vlad Naumescu, “Continuities and Ruptures of a Religious Tradition: Making ‘Orthodoxy’ in the Ukrainian Greek Catholic Church” in Churches In-between: Greek Catholic Churches in Postsocialist Europe, eds.
+Stéphanie Mahieu and Vlad Naumescu (Berlin: Lit, 2008), 157-182; and Naumescu, Modes of Religiosity in Eastern Christianity, 69-101.
 On the “Church within a Church” and “catacombs Church” challenges, see Shlikhta, “The Ukrainian Greek Catholic Church,” 640-641.

 - 16. Personal interview, Lviv, Ukraine, April 17, 2017.